YihsunEthanCheng/CarND-Advanced-Lane-Lines/README.md

 ### 1. Pipeline parameters

-The parameters below are selected for the pipeline, which is organized as a python dict in  "run_lane_proicess_pipeline.py".
+The parameters below are selected for the pipeline, which is organized as a python dictionary in "run_lane_proicess_pipeline.py".

 **params** = { </br>
         'calibPath' : 'camera_cal',</br>